Barnabas95/Requirements-Collector-DL-Component/README.md

 any later version.

 #### Get started with the *"Deep-Learning-classifier"* component of Requirement-Collector
-Please clone this repository and copy the content of the folder **"Requirements-Collector"** a local folder of your choice.
+Please clone this repository and copy the content of the folder to a local folder of your choice.
-Inside this folder you find the *"Machine-Learning-classifier"* folder, containing all required executable files for enabling the automated classification of requirements  specification  from Requirement meetings transcripts and  user  feedback  in for of user reviews.
-Example of data are provided to experiment with the automated classification of Audio Transcripts of Requirement meetings as well as the automated classification of user reviews feedback.
+Inside this folder you find the *"src"* folder, containing all required executable files for enabling the automated classification of requirements  specification  from Requirement meetings transcripts.
+Example of data are provided to experiment with the automated classification of Audio Transcripts of Requirement meetings.